 You might hear about athletes dealing with ACL injuries, but this injury is also very common in dogs due to the anatomy of their legs.
-Today, our the Pacific Northwest vets list symptoms of injuries and discuss ACL surgery for dogs to treat these common knee injuries.
+Today, our Everett vets list symptoms of injuries and discuss ACL surgery for dogs to treat these common knee injuries.

 What is the ACL or CCL?

 The anterior cruciate ligament (ACL) is a thin connective tissue in the center of our knees.
 In dogs, this connective tissue is referred to as the cranial cruciate ligament (CCL) and it connects the dog’s tibia (bone below the knee) to the femur (bone above the knee).

 Since the dog’s knee is always bent when standing, the CCL is always load-bearing.

 ACL injuries are often found in athletes.
 These types of injuries usually occur as a result of acute trauma stemming from a sudden movement such as a change of direction or jump.
 In dogs, CCL injuries tend to come on gradually, progressively worsening with activity until a tear happens.